Superstring Perturbation Theory Revisited: Pullback Of Differential Forms

 The condition that $\mathbf{i}_{V_a}F=0$, $a=1,\dots,n-m$ means precisely that $F$ is independent of the $\d f_i$, and then the condition that $F$ is $G$-invariant means that it is also independent of the $f_i$.
 (The matrix $v_{a,i}$ is invertible if $G$ acts freely on $M$, but in any event the vector fields $V_a$ span the tangent space to the fibers of the projection $Y\to M$, so the condition that $\mathbf{i}_{V_a}F=0$ for all $a$ means that $F$ is independent of all $\d f_i$.)

 This argument is equally applicable if $n$ and/or $m$ is infinite.
-In the application in section \ref{vacamp}, $Y=\JJ$, the space of all complex structures; $M=\mathcal M_\sg$ the moduli space of Riemann surfaces; and $G=\D$.
+In the application in section \ref{vacamp}, we have $Y=\JJ$, the space of all complex structures on a given surface $\Sigma$ of genus $\g$; $M=\mathcal M_\sg$ the moduli space of Riemann surfaces; and $G=\D$, the group of orientation-preserving diffeomorphisms of $\Sigma$.
 So $n$ is infinite but $m$ is finite.
 The argument also generalizes without difficulty to supermanifolds and supergroups, a fact we exploit in section \ref{measure}.
 In the context of supermanifolds, the reasoning applies to forms of any picture number.